prominence-eosc/docs/authentication.md

 ```
 Authentication successful
 ```
-Currently the token is stored in a JSON file `$HOME/.prominence` readable by the current user only.
+The token is stored in a JSON file `$HOME/.prominence` readable by the current user only.